micado-scale/eec/README.md

 The MiCADO EEC is shipped as a Docker container and makes heavy use of the [MiCADO Client Library](https://github.com/micado-scale/micado-client).
-It is deployed behind an NGINX reverse proxy and secured with SSL.
+It is deployed behind traefik and secured with SSL.
 Client certificate verification can be optionally enabled.

 ### Host Specification & Requirements